hotwire-django/turbo-django/README.md

 We expect to gain knowledge and experience with Hotwire over time and will try to extract useful code from the demos and package it in self contained "pip-installable" packages: [turbo-django](https://github.com/hotwire-django/turbo-django) and [stimulus-django](https://github.com/hotwire-django/stimulus-django).

-As we are several to experiment on the integration, I suggest we all dump our code in a sub-directory of `experiments/` so we can all benefit from the ideas of others.
-Improvements and utilities can then be generalized out into the `turbo` package at the top-level.

 ## Structure
 The `turbo` directory contains the package with helpers, templatetags and utilities for integrating Turbo tightly into Django.
 Currently, it contains a `Broadcastable` mixin and a Django Channels websocket consumer to allow for realtime updates with Turbo Streams.